thefrontside/graphgen/www/docs/basics/index.md

 records are expressed GraphQL fields.
 You can control and customize the process of data generation using [GraphQL directives][directives]

+### Repeatability and Fixability

+While GraphGen uses probability destributions to generate large amounts of realistic looking data, it does so using a serializeable random number seed.
+This is a fancy way of saying that given the same schema and the same set generation inputs, it will generate the same data in the same order _every single time_.
+This makes it suitable for writing tests that rely on stable data, or for populating a preview environment with a familiar look.

+At the same time as being repeatable, graphgen is also _fixable_.
+This means that if you have a test case that must have a user name "Angela" from Uruguay, then you can instruct it to create that user with exactly those properties using [presets][]

 [graphql]: https://graphql.org
 [directives]: https://graphql.org/learn/queries/#directives
+[presets]: docs/usage/presets